The Reserve Bank of India left the repo rate unchanged at 4% in its monetary policy committee meeting. The MPC maintains an accommodative stance.

 The repo rate has remained at 4% since the August 2020 MPC meeting.

 Mr Shaktikanta Das, governor of RBI, said in his address that the MPC intends to continue with the accommodative stance for this financial year onto next year until it is necessary.
 This was done to “revive growth on a durable basis and mitigate the impact of covid-19 while ensuring that inflation remains within the target going forward.”

 The reverse repo rate also stands unchanged at 3.35%.

 The members of the MPC voted unanimously in favour of the decision.

-This was the 25th MPC meeting since MPC’s inception in June 2016.
-The meeting lasted for three days between October 7 and 9.
+The meeting lasted for three days between February 3 and 5.
 The panel was headed by Mr Shaktikanta Das with other members of the panel: Dr. Shashanka Bhide, Dr. Ashima Goyal, Prof. Jayanth R. Varma, Dr. Mridul K. Saggar and Dr. Michael Debabrata Patra.

 In this article

 An accommodative stance means that there is room for lowering of interest rates in the future to revive growth and demand in the economy.